 Sleep Issue: Symptoms such as frequent night wakings, hyperactivity, anger, rashes, bloating, abdominal pain, diarrhea, headaches, low blood pressure, hives, swelling and fatigue, may suggest histamine issues.

 - Protocol: Histamine is an activating neurotransmitter and may make it difficult to sleep.
 You can test for histamine excess by ordering a whole blood histamine test.
-There are numerous protocols for addressing histamine; one I like to use that works quickly, involves supplementing with the P5P version of B6, zinc, and the essential amino acid methionine (which helps with breaking down histamine), at a dose of 500-3000 mg.
+There are numerous protocols for addressing histamine; one I like to use that works quickly, involves supplementing with Rootcology P5P, zinc, and the essential amino acid methionine (which helps with breaking down histamine) at a dose of 500-3000 mg.
 (When using methionine, I also recommend magnesium, B6, folate, and B12.)

-Sleep Issue: Trouble sleeping after an EBV infection or reactivation, which can present with skin issues and poor appetite.
+Sleep Issue: Trouble sleeping after an Epstein-Barr Virus (EBV) infection or reactivation, which can present with skin issues and poor appetite.

 - Protocol: The amino acid lysine, which has been used to combat the herpes virus, maintains healthy arginine production, promotes healthy protein synthesis, and boosts immune function.
 I recommend a dose of 1000-3000 mg per day.